ReadyResearch/site-aigovernance-aus/content/survey/2025/index.md

     content:
       title: What This Means for Australia
       text: |-
-        These findings reveal critical expectations for AI governance in Australia:

         **Safety standards matter**: Australians hold AI to the same rigorous safety standards as commercial aviation.
 This means they expect AI systems to cause fewer than 1 death per 100 million hours of operation—far stricter than current AI safety benchmarks.

         **Public trust depends on action**: The research shows that implementing appropriate risk controls would directly increase trust in AI technology.
 This presents a clear pathway for both government and industry.

         **Governance framework needed**: With strong public support for government action on AI risks, there is a mandate for developing comprehensive AI governance frameworks that address current harms and potential catastrophic risks.

-        These results provide an evidence base for policymakers, regulators, and industry leaders making decisions about Australia's AI future.

     design:
       columns: '2'